jaidencode/Unix-Optrix/README.md

 qemu-system-x86_64 -hda disk.img
 ```

+When the embedded resources cause `disk.img` to grow beyond standard floppy
+sizes, the build script automatically switches the ISO to *no-emulation* mode so
+larger images continue to boot correctly.

 ## Built-in terminal

 After boot the machine displays a plain text console.
 No graphics or windowing